172Aditya/CS337-Project-Sign-Language-Detection/README.md

 4. Running the last shell will open up a camera screen where you can place your hand in the Region of Interest, and make signs for numbers from 0 to 9.
 The prediction will appear on the screen.

  Demo Link : https://drive.google.com/file/d/1lm7-CvF8i4UVzs0HjTUiJrCrqVJWpegB/view?usp=sharing

+# Results :

+Achieved a final accuracy of 96.2%.
+Experimented with various CNN architectures and dropout rates.
+Also tried bagging and boosting for better performance.

 # Creating your own Dataset :